bluebrown/immutable-cluster/README.md

 The second  `listener` will serve a tls certificate, that is imported from `ACM`, on port 443.
 After the `TLS handshake` it will forward the traffic over http on port 80 to the target group, also known asl `TLS Termination`.

+I am assuming that you already have uploaded your own cert or issues one with ACM.
+There [a branch without tls](https://github.com/bluebrown/immutable-cluster/tree/no-tls) in this repo.

 The `target group` will be populated by the `auto scaling group` in the next section.

-*As the certificate is imported from ACM.
-So I am assuming that you already have uploaded your own cert of created one with ACM.
-There [a branch without tls](https://github.com/bluebrown/immutable-cluster/tree/no-tls) in this repo.*

 ```go
 resource "aws_lb" "web" {